obviouslyweb/woolwav/README.md

 ## Using TERMINAL_19

 1. Using Command Prompt, Terminal, or an equivalent program, navigate to the `terminal_19` folder using `cd your_path_to/terminal_19`.
 2. Type `python main.py` to turn the bot on.
-After a few seconds, the bot should load and display a message, "Logged in as (bot name)#1234 (ID: ####)".
+After a few seconds, the bot should load and display a message, `Logged in as (bot name)#1234 (ID: ####)`.
 Once you see this message, the bot will start accepting commands.
-3. In Discord, use !help on any channel the bot is in to see the bot's available commands.
+3. In Discord, use !help on any channel the bot is in to see the available commands.
-4. To turn off the bot, use `CTRL + C` on the window you used to enable the bot.
-This will take it offline until you turn it back on.
+4. To turn off the bot, use `CTRL + C` on the terminal window you used to run the bot.
+This will terminate the bot entirely.
+If using Command Prompt or Powershell, closing the window will also terminate the bot.

 ## Adding audio tracks